• Olympic: Three Parks in One

 Camping

-Food Storage Method: Bear Canisters required - Trees in the Royal Basin area are not suitable for food hanging.
-No bear wires.
-Bear canisters are available to borrow from Wild Birds Unlimited in Gardiner and outdoor stores in Port Townsend and Bainbridge Island.
+Food Storage Method: Bear Canisters are required.
+Trees in the Royal Basin area are not suitable for food hanging, and there are no bear wires.

-Location and sites: Royal Creek, Lower Royal Meadow & Royal Lake
+Location and sites: Royal Creek, Lower Royal Meadow, and Royal Lake

 Toilet Facilities: Composting toilets are located at Royal Lake.
-Elsewhere, bury waste 6-8" and 200 ft from water sources and campsites.
+Elsewhere, bury waste 6-8" deep and 200 feet from water sources and campsites.
 Please pack out toilet paper.

 Stock: This trail is closed to stock animals at the park boundary.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
 Camp in designated sites only in Royal Basin.

 Fires: No campfires in Royal Basin.
-To protect sensitive vegetation, campfires are not allowed above 3,500 feet.
+To protect sensitive vegetation, campfires are prohibited above 3,500 feet.

 Mount Deception